alexc-dft/aim_pot_parser/README.md

 ### Arguments
 [options]
 -h, --help: display help dialogue
--v, --verbose: turn on verbose output mode
+-v, --verbose: turn on verbose output mode, this prints useful status info to screen
 -d, --debug: turn on debug mode (for developers only)
 -Ha, --Hartree: output potential in Hartee (default is Rydberg if none provided)
 -eV, --electron-volts: output potential in electron volts (default is Rydberg if none provided)